JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `getReputationMiningCycle`

 Get the address of either the active or inactive reputation mining cycle, based on `active`.
 The active reputation mining cycle is the one currently under consideration by reputation miners.
-The inactive reputation cycle is the one with the log that is being appended to
+The inactive reputation cycle is the one with the log that is being appended to.

 **Parameters**